Interview: William Crighton

 Especially from the way we made it, down in a little place called Barrinjuck and we didn’t go into a studio or anything, it was just the place we were living at, at the time and just all hung around for a few weeks and played the songs.
 There was no time limit because we had the spot and we just set ourselves up, so there was no real stress at all.

-About the recording process: I know you had your wife Jules on backing vocals and brother Luke on bass guitar - quite the family affair.
-Do you think this impacts on your music in anyway?
+About the recording process, I know you had your wife Jules on BV's and brother Luke on bass guitar.
+Quite the family affair!
+Do you think this has had an impact on your music in anyway?

 Absolutely.
 Playing with people you know - well I’ve known my brother all his life, he’s my younger brother and we’ve been through a lot together, and Jules as well.
 I had other friends as well; Matt Fell and Jason Walker who I only just met, he was the only newcomer.
 But Matt Fell and Matt Sherrod flew over from America.
 He’s the new drummer from Crowded House so it works well because whenever they tour I can kind of cash in on Neil's fortune by getting him, without flying him out.
 But you know, it’s cool because it’s just one of those things you can open up and you can play better when you’re with people who you know, who know you very well because you feel completely comfortable.
 You know when you first meet somebody you kind of have interesting … you never really get to you until at least maybe the second conversation, unless it’s an exceptional circumstance you don’t really cut to the heart of it straight away generally.

 Each track off the album follows it’s own unique, authentic narrative.
 Is this where you’d usually begin when writing?
 With a story you’re wanting to tell?